UrbanCCD-UChicago/plenario/README.md

 of the [University of Chicago](http://uchicago.edu) and [Argonne National Laboratory](http://www.anl.gov).
 It is maintained by UrbanCCD and was prototyped by [DataMade](http://datamade.us).

+## Development Information

+We are currently developing the next version of Plenario.
+Information regarding the build process and other information can found at [https://github.com/UrbanCCD-UChicago/plenario-platform/wiki](https://github.com/UrbanCCD-UChicago/plenario-platform/wiki).

 ## Running locally with Docker

 To maximize development portability, we use Docker and Docker Compose.
 To build and run the Plenario application using docker, do the following: